 - Set of two convenience packs (40 packs total) with free shipping

-Collagen Endurance (1-lb can), with B vitamins for energy and stamina
+Great Lakes Gelatin, Collagen Endurance Plus, Black Cherry, 20 Oz Can (1-lb can), with B vitamins for energy and stamina

 Well, if you’re looking for a brand you can stick with and you love variety, Vital Proteins is a no-brainer.
-You need that one and all the things they have to offer, in all the flavors.
+You need that one and all the things they have to offer, including protein collagen in all the flavors.